8 Ways Women-Owned Businesses Can Access More Capital

 There are some banks that are backed by the SBA, which usually come with a lower down payment and interest rate, as well as longer repayment terms.
 They are often harder to qualify for, but they are worthwhile to look into.

 There are a lot of online lenders these days that provide loans directly to the owners of small businesses.
 These loans are usually faster to get approval for than a bank.
 However, they can be more expensive to pay back.
 It is not recommended to get a loan from an online lender unless you need cash fast and are unable to qualify for a loan from a bank.

-Peer-to-peer lending tends to be easier for a business to qualify for than a traditional loan, because the money is coming from a group of investors.
-However, peer-to-peer lending usually has a much higher-interest rate than a bank does, making it more expensive to pay back.
-The way that peer-to-peer lending works is that a website is the middleman between you and the investors.
+Peer-to-peer lending tends to be easier for a business to qualify for than a traditional loan because the money is coming from a group of investors.
+However, peer-to-peer lending usually has a much higher interest rate than a bank does, making it more expensive to pay back.
+The way that peer-to-peer lending works is that a website is a middleman between you and the investors.
 You create your request for a loan, and the website sends it to investors with the funds to cover what you are asking for.
 Your loan payments go to the investors and are issued through the website.